 The ultimate cause of the self-organising population dynamic feedback is natural selection imposed by the non-evolving structure of the life history demography of replication.
-This structure includes the metabolic energetics of resource assimilation and replication (Witting 2017a,b), trade-offs like the proportional decline in replication by the quality-quantity trade-off (Smith and Fretwell 1974; Stearns 1992), the two-fold cost of males (Maynard Smith 1971) and meiosis (Williams 1975), and the age-structured demography itself.
+This structure includes the physical/chemical constraints on the metabolic energetics of resource assimilation and replication (Witting 2017a,b), energetic trade-offs like the proportional decline in replication by the quality-quantity trade-off (Smith and Fretwell 1974; Stearns 1992), the twofold cost of males (Maynard Smith 1971) and meiosis (Williams 1975), and the age-structured demography itself.
 The structural assumptions do not include evolving components like the absolute scaling of energetic trade-offs (by e.g. the mass of the organism) and, to keep the model relatively simple, nor do I include minor less straightforwardly quantified trade-offs.
-The population dynamic growth of the demography, and the resulting interactive competition of the foraging ecology, is then providing the eco-evolutionary feedback with natural selection defined by the relative intra-population densityfrequency-dependent differentiation of the Malthusian parameter (hence the name Malthusian relativity).
+The population dynamic growth of the demography and the resulting interactive competition of the foraging ecology is then providing the eco-evolutionary feedback.
+This implies a number of interactive encounters per individual that depends on the abundance of the population, and a chance of winning an average competitive encounter that depends on your own competitive quality relative to the average quality in the population, with natural selection following from the relative intrapopulation density-frequency-dependent differentiation of the Malthusian parameter (hence the name Malthusian relativity).

-The development of Malthusian relativity occurred during a period with a growing recognition of densityfrequency-dependent interactions in natural selection (e.g. Abrams and Matsuda 1994; Mylius and Diekmann 1995; Day and Taylor 1996; Metz et al. 1996; Heino et al. 1998; Dercole et al. 2002).
-Yet, there was surprisingly low interest in integrating these interactions into a general life history theory (Day and Taylor 1996), with the concept of a bottom-up unfolding selection that self-organises deterministically from the non-evolving components of the replication structure being entirely new, with the different structural components selecting for different traits.
+The development of Malthusian relativity occurred during a period with a growing recognition of density-frequency-dependent interactions in natural selection (e.g. Abrams and Matsuda 1994; Mylius and Diekmann 1995; Day and Taylor 1996; Metz et al. 1996; Heino et al. 1998; Dercole et al. 2002).
+Yet, there was surprisingly low interest in integrating these interactions into a general life history theory (Day and Taylor 1996), with the concept of a bottom-up unfolding selection that selforganises deterministically from the non-evolving components of the replication structure being entirely new.

+The proposed framework implies that the different components of the self-organising structure select different life history traits.
 The selection increase in net energy for replication e.g. reflects an underlying selection increase in resource handling (i.e. the adapted traits, skills, and physiology that organisms use to subtract net energy from the environment) multiplied by a selection increase in the pace (speed) of handling, with pace selected as mass-specific metabolism (Witting 2017a).

-Other traits like body mass, multicellularity, the number of individuals in replicating units, nonreplicating interacting individuals like males and offspring workers, and the parental sharing of offspring genomes through sexual reproduction (genomic ploidylevel) are inversely related to replication and thus proposed selected by other means.
+Other traits like body mass, multicellularity, the number of individuals in replicating units, non-replicating interacting individuals like males and offspring workers, and the parental sharing of offspring genomes through sexual reproduction (genomic ploidy-level) are inversely related to replication and proposed selected by other means.
 Given sufficient population dynamic pressure for interactive competition these traits are all selected as the interactive quality that enhances resource monopolisation during frequency-dependent interactive competition (Witting 1997, 2002).

-Life history selection overall is then a net energy driven density-frequency-dependent tradeoff-balance between population dynamic growth and interactive quality.
+The overall selection of life histories is then a net energy driven density-frequency-dependent trade-offbalance between population dynamic growth and interactive quality.
 This balance does not restrict the involved traits from evolving other functions as well, but these are not necessary for the predicted evolutionary unfolding.